ashsmith/ashsmithio/blog/src/pages/magento2/suggestions-to-improve-ui-components.md

 I feel like I should finish this with some sort of statement we can all get behind...

-<a href="./hat.png" title="Make UI Components Great Again" width="400">Make UI Components Great Again</a>.
+"Make UI Components Great Again".
 Yeah, that'll do.

 [This too.](https://twitter.com/philwinkle/status/929093121174134784)